ibm-cloud-docs/containers/cs_cluster_scaling.md

         kubectl --namespace=kube-system set image deployments/tiller-deploy tiller=gcr.io/kubernetes-helm/tiller@sha256:561afe83feaec2999bdf6a2824d52ca5e94e226753a8f25cdf6343679836986a
         ```
         {: pre}

+        If you Tiller pod errors with an `Error: ImagePullBackOff` event, make sure that your cluster can pull images on the public network, such as enabling a public gateway for VPC clusters, and try again.
+        {: tip}

 4. Add and update the Helm repo where the cluster autoscaler Helm chart is.
     ```
     helm repo add iks-charts https://icr.io/helm/iks-charts